AdriMil/OfficeAssistant/README.md

 # Office Assistant

 First project to gain skills in Python, git, project management and as well answer to my need.
 Code is not perfectly optimized.
 Some refacto code session need to be performed.
-I did not spend time on User Interface, i like minimalist aspect.
+Minimalist user interface has been chosen.

+Langugage switching is available within the user interface.
+Available languages are French, English, Spanish and German.

 ## Tab1-PdfCreator
 <img src="Documentation/Conversion.png" alt="alt text" width="500">